11 Signs That My Husband Hates Me And What To Do About It

 Sometimes, the impact of conflict and negative words in a relationship can take a toll on your self-esteem.
 It could be that you and your spouse have gone for years without having an honest conversation about your feelings.
 You also do not take the opportunity to discuss boundaries and expectations.
 This results in a lack of agreement on a host of relationship issues and may cause marital dissatisfaction.
 In turn, it leads to little conflicts that grow into major rifts and turn into hatred over the years, which may lead to marital separation.

-Have a sit-down with your spouse and share your feelings without making accusations.
-Nurture a safe space for both of you to open up and share your difficulties.
-You may have to do this several times – and that would be a great investment in your relationship.
+So, have a sit-down with your spouse and share your feelings without making accusations.
+Nurture a safe space where you don’t judge each other or play the blame game.
+Open up and share your difficulties.
+You may have to do this several times and that would be a great investment in your relationship regardless of which direction the conversation moves.
+So, schedule regular check-ins to communicate and discuss issues openly.
 It is never too late to start a new chapter in your relationship, especially if you and your spouse love each other.

 - Devise A Concrete Plan Of Action